-If you are dealing with the issue of WiFi Not Working on iPhone, you should be able to troubleshoot and fix the problem using methods as provided below.
+If you are dealing with the problem of WiFi Not Working on iPhone or iPad, you can find below the steps to fix the problem.

 WiFi Not Working on iPhone or iPad

-There could be various reasons for WiFi not working on iPhone, ranging from minor software bugs, weak signal strength, incorrect network settings, Modem/Router errors to other issues.
+There could be various reasons for WiFi not working on iPhone, ranging from software glitches, stuck programs, weak signal strength, incorrect network settings, Modem/Router errors to other issues.

-Luckily, most WiFi network problems on iPhone can be easily fixed, unless the issue is due to hardware damage.
+Luckily, most WiFi connectivity problems on iPhone or iPad can be easily fixed, unless the issue is due to hardware damage.

 Open Settings > Enable Airplane Mode by moving the toggle to ON position.